KatKlee/contact-app/README.md

 Dieses Projekt ist noch in Bearbeitung.

+Version 2.0:
+– ein Alphabet-Register in der Listenansicht als Leiste am rechten Bildrand zur Schnellnavigation
+– alphabetische Unterteilung der Namensliste durch den jeweiligen Buchstabe der beginnenden Buchstabenkategorie

 *A digital phone book as an app for smartphones.
 This project includes frontend and backend development, which is linked to a MongoDB database.*

 *The app includes functions such as a search, setting favourites and adding and editing contacts.*

 *I implemented the elements and the structure according to an example, but adapted the design (colours, font and shapes) according to my ideas.
 This project is still in progress.*

+*Version 2.0:
+– an alphabet index in the list view as a bar on the right side of the screen for quick navigation
+– alphabetical subdivision of the name list by the respective letter of the beginning letter category*